-The act specifies that the Superintendent of BCII must gather specified information that pertains to the offense and delinquency history of a person who has been convicted of, pleaded guilty to, or been adjudicated a delinquent child for committing a sexually oriented offense or a child-victim oriented offense for inclusion in the State Registry of Sex Offenders and in the Internet Sex Offender and Child-victim Offender Database operated by the AG and for possible inclusion in the Internet database operated by the AG for law enforcement use.
+Operation of the bill.
+The bill modifies the existing provisions regarding the use of information provided to BCII's Superintendent under R.C.
+109.57(A).
+It specifies that the Superintendent must gather information of the nature described above in 'Existing law'' that pertains to the offense and delinquency history of a person who has been convicted of, pleaded guilty to, or been adjudicated a delinquent child for committing a sexually oriented offense or a child-victim oriented offense for inclusion in the State Registry of Sex Offenders and in the Internet Sex Offender and Child-victim Offender Database operated by the AG and for possible inclusion in the Internet database operated by the AG for law enforcement use.
 (R.C.
-109.57(C)(2), (D), and (J).)
+109.57(C)(1), (C)(2), (D), and (J).)